 The only way to really know if you’ll suit a handlebar moustache is to try it out.
 Experimenting with your facial hair can be a lot of fun, but it requires patience, and you might have to put up with a less-than-flattering look while you grow it out.

 If your face is quite long and square or rectangular in shape, a handlebar moustache will suit you particularly well.
 It’s completely up to you whether or not you choose to style it with a beard – just make sure you keep your beard well-groomed with hydrating shaving gels and sharp razor blades.
-Sign up to the Gillette shave club and you’ll never have to use a dull blade again.
+Sign up for a Gillette shaving subscription and you’ll never have to use a dull blade again.